 This activity is taken from a video of Sadhguru (min 4 of the video) speaking at the World Economic Forum.

-Arrange for a group of people sit down under some trees, eyes closed following a process of centring and focusing on their breath.
+Arrange for a group of people to sit down under some trees, eyes closed following a process of centring and focusing on their breath.
 As they breathe out, say: ”Your exhalation is the trees inhalation, [breathe in] the trees exhalation is your inhalation”.
 “Reflect that one half of your breathing apparatus is out there on the tree, what would you do without it?”

-To associate listening and breathing with the trees to the wetlands, specifically Point Grey, Peel-Harvey Estuary I invite you to watch & read the slide show of photos I took when i visited the site where developers want to build a marina with associated housing and shopping facilities.
+To associate listening and breathing with the trees to the wetlands, specifically Point Grey Peel-Harvey Estuary, I invite you to watch & read the slide show of photos I took when i visited the site where developers want to build a marina with associated housing and shopping facilities.
 I created a story line with the intention of displaying it at the Wetland Event.
 My hope is to produce sketch outline that children can colour-in possibly leading to the creation a collaborative book.
 You can see the ‘yet to be perfected’ slideshow here – Limnoriea – a mythology for Point Grey.

 So whether your world-view is from peer reviewed science or the guidance channeled through clairvoyants, or somewhere in between, there is a message for us, for you and me.
 If we develop our capacity to understand our relationship to plants, especially trees, we may find we can make this world a more beautiful place to be.
 Imagine Earth in 2050 rewilded with increasing biodiversity and a just and sustainable habitat for all.
 It is possible if we listen to the trees.